FREEBIES

 - T/O&E 44-25 Antiaircraft Artillery

-battalion was attached to each Infantry Division.
-These battalions could also
+one battalion was attached to each Infantry Division.
+These battalions

 - T/O&E 44-25 Medical